Short-term health plans in Vermont

 - They must conform to Vermont regulations for health insurance and health care administration.

-- They cannot impose exclusions or waiting periods for pre-existing conditions.
+- They cannot impose exclusions or require waiting periods for pre-existing conditions.

 - They cannot be renewable, and a person can only have a maximum of three months of short-term coverage within any 12-month period.
 The state is requiring short-term plan applications to contain a statement in which the applicant must attest to the fact that enrollment in this plan will not cause the applicant to have more than three months of short-term coverage within a 12-month period.

 - In addition to the federally-mandate disclosure that must be included on short-term plan marketing materials, Vermont has its own disclosure language that must be displayed above the federal disclosure, advising consumers about the limitations of short-term health insurance plans.
-It notes that Vermont’s consumer protections regarding short-term plan are much stronger than the federal requirements, but that short-term plans can only be used to bridge a short gap in coverage and should not be purchased to serve as long-term, comprehensive coverage.
+It notes that Vermont’s consumer protections regarding short-term plan are much stronger than the federal requirements, but that short-term insurance plans can only be used to bridge a short gap in coverage and should not be purchased to serve as long-term, comprehensive coverage.

-Since there were already no short-term plans for sale in Vermont, these regulations don’t currently apply to any plans.
-But if an insurer did want to offer short-term health insurance in Vermont, they’d have to conform to those rules.
+Since there were already no insurers that offered short-term plans for sale in Vermont, these regulations don’t currently apply to any plans.
+But if an insurer did want to start selling short-term health insurance in Vermont, they’d have to conform to those rules.

 Which insurers offer short-term plans in Vermont?

-There are currently no providers selling short-term health insurance in Vermont.
+There are currently no insurance companies selling short-term health insurance in Vermont.

 Who can get short-term health insurance in Vermont, and when should I consider it?

-Since short-term health plans are not currently available in Vermont, we advise you to check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan instead (also known as Obamacare plans).
+Since short-term health plans are not currently available in Vermont, we advise you to check your eligibility to enroll in an ACA-compliant major medical plan instead (also known as Obamacare plans).

-Due to a variety of qualifying life events that trigger a special enrollment period, you could be able to buy a plan through the health insurance marketplace in Vermont.
 The plans are purchased on a month-to-month basis, so you can enroll even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).
 So even if you’ll soon be enrolled in Medicare or an employer’s plan, you can sign up for a plan through Vermont’s marketplace and then cancel it when your new coverage takes effect.

-Based on your income you may also qualify for health insurance in Vermont under expanded Medicaid coverage.
+Based on your income you may also qualify for healthcare coverage in Vermont under expanded Medicaid coverage.
 When the Affordable Care Act was enacted in 2010, Medicaid expansion was put forward to expand access to healthcare for as many people as possible.
 Today, households with incomes up to 133 percent of poverty (138 percent with the 5 percent income disregard) would be able to enroll in expanded Medicaid coverage.
 Expanded Medicaid is only available through age 64.
 After that, most people become eligible for Medicare.
 Vermont Medicare beneficiaries with limited financial resources can receive assistance from Vermont’s Medicaid program, to supplement their Medicare coverage.